Josh-Joseph/experimental-results-framework-couchdb/README.md

 allows everything and for development it might be useful.

-Setting Up Python Map-Reduce for CouchDB Views:
+Configuring Python Map-Reduce for CouchDB Views:
 -----------------------------------------

 So open up the builb/etc/couchdb/local.ini file for couchdb add/update the following flags: